Jess W. Everett, Ph.D., P.E. (RESUME)

-Rowan students inventory energy consumption at military facilities in NJ, e.g., armories.
+Rowan students and SFC staff inventory energy and water consumption at military facilities in NJ, e.g., Readiness Centers.
 Energy Audits involve modeling the energy consumption of a building and identifying opportunities to save on utility bills.
 Specific activities include:

 Rowan students participate in this project through clinic.
-Participation in this clinic can lead to paid internships and a paid graduate student position.
-Students work with NJ DMAVA staff, the Rowan Energy Audit Center's master’s student, and Rowan Faculty (Profs Everett, Riddell, Bhatia, and Krchnavek).
+Participation can lead to paid internships and a paid graduate student position.
+Students work with NJ DMAVA staff, the Rowan Energy Audit Center's master's student, and Rowan Faculty (Profs Everett, Riddell, Bauer, Haas, and Krchnavek).

 The learning sequence supported by PathFinder is: